promisetuhaise/promisetuhaise/README.md

 ### 🌟 Fun Fact

-> I'm passionate about using tech to uplift women, communities, and underrepresented voices and build impactful solutions!
+> I'm passionate about using tech to uplift women, communities, and underrepresented voices — one project at a time!

 <!--
 **promisetuhaise/promisetuhaise** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.